 Univ.-Prof. Saskia Nagel, Head of the Department of Applied Ethics, RWTH Aachen University

 Targeted growth of implants – automation in tissue engineering

-Univ.-Prof. Dirk Abel, Head of the Institute of Control Engineering, RWTH Aachen University and Kirsten Voß (M. Sc.), Research Associate at the Institute of Automatic Control
+Univ.-Prof. Dirk Abel, Director of the Institute of Control Engineering, RWTH Aachen University and Kirsten Voß (M. Sc.), Research Associate at the Institute of Automatic Control

 Quality control for cellular products – new perspectives by epigenetic diagnostics?